getify/You-Dont-Know-JS/getting-started/ch4.md

 | :--- |
 | Work in progress |

-This book surveys most of what you need to be aware of as you *get started* with JS.
+This book surveys what you need to be aware of as you *get started* with JS.
 The goal is to fill in gaps that readers newer to JS might have tripped over in their early encounters with the language.
-I also hope that we've hinted at enough detail throughout to pique your curiosity to want to dig more into the language.
+I also hope that we've hinted at enough deeper detail throughout to pique your curiosity to want to dig more into the language.

 The rest of the books in this series are where we will unpack all of the rest of the language, in far greater detail than we could have done in a few brief chapters here.